 What causes a light bulb to break in the socket?

 Loose Connection in the Socket: Another potential cause of a blown bulb is a connection that is too loose in the socket.
 When a connection is sloppy, electricity does not flow smoothly through the contact.
-This can cause the fitting to overheat, which can cause the bulb to burst into flames or explode completelyOpens in a new tab..
+This can cause the fitting to overheat, which can cause the bulb to burst into flames or explode completely.

 Can a blown light bulb blow a fuse?